fastapi/fastapi/docs/en/docs/deployment/docker.md

     This command will be run from the **current working directory**, the same `/code` directory you set above with `WORKDIR /code`.

     Because the program will be started at `/code` and inside of it is the directory `./app` with your code, **Uvicorn** will be able to see and **import** `app` from `app.main`.

+7. Using a healthcheck instruction in your Dockerfile is considered a best practice to enable Docker to terminate containers which are not responding correctly, and instantiate new ones.

+    It is suggested to extend this basic healthcheck.

 !!! tip
     Review what each line does by clicking each number bubble in the code. 👆